mmondics/aiops-z/README.md

     Notice how the same information about the erroneous calls for `POST /pay/partner-57` is displayed as it was previously, but Instana did all of the filtering.
 Because of the 100% error rate, it's clear that this endpoint is having an issue.
 Instana also provided links to the specific calls that failed.

-41. **Click one of the "POST /pay/partner-57" links.**
+34. **Click one of the "POST /pay/partner-57" links.**

     ![instana-analytics-5](https://raw.githubusercontent.com/mmondics/media/main/images/instana-analytics-5.png)

     On the call page, you see how many instances of the erroneous call there are, a trace of the call and at which point the error occurred, the status code and error messages received, and more.
 From reading through the information on this page, it's apparent that the source of the error is the `payment` service in Kubernetes.
-The related endpoints and infrastructure such as the external MongoDB and the user service look healthy.
+The related endpoints and infrastructure such as the MongoDB and the `user` service look healthy.

-42. **Click the "payment" link under "Service Endpoint List".**
+35. **Click the "payment" link under "Service Endpoint List".**

     ![instana-analytics-6](https://raw.githubusercontent.com/mmondics/media/main/images/instana-analytics-6.png)